 Our Lafayette physical therapists will work with your physician’s protocols for compression fractures recovery.
 Based on your individual needs, we work with you to gently rehabilitate your spinal movement and strength.
 At Boulet Physical Therapy & Wellness Institute, our team has extensive training and experience in helping patients with compression fractures, and we will help relieve your pain and improve your function so you can get back to normal activities as soon as possible.

 Fractures in the wrist and forearm area are common with falls, as the tendency during a fall is to try and catch yourself.
 These fractures occur in the “radius” and “ulnar” bones of the forearm, near the wrist.

 Two common fractures are called Colles’ fracture and Smith’s fracture.
-Colles’ fractures typically occur from falls onto an outstretched hand and Smith’s fractures occur from falling backwards onto an outstretched hand.
+Colles’ fractures typically occur from falls onto an outstretched hand and Smith’s fractures occur from falling backward onto an outstretched hand.

 Another common fracture of the wrist and hand is the Scaphoid fracture, which is a small bone in the hand.
 The scaphoid bone connects with the radius bone of the forearm.
 Scaphoid fractures are more difficult to heal due to poor circulation to the bone itself.

 It is common for surgical intervention to be needed for these types of fractures.
 During the healing phase (typically in a cast or following surgery), the fingers, wrist, and elbow become very stiff.
 Range of motion and strength are also greatly decreased or lost altogether.

 Physical therapy is very important in the rehabilitative process to help you regain your normal range of motion, reduce swelling, relieve pain, and regain function of your wrist or forearm.